SEN Information Report

 - any external professionals working with your child advise the new teacher of the extra help your child needs to make progress

 If your child is moving to another school:

-- we contact that school’s Inclusion Manager and ensure he/she knows about any special arrangements or support that need to be made for your child
+- we contact that school’s SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child

 - we make sure that all records about your child are passed on as soon as possible.

 - school staff work with you as early as possible to identify the choices for secondary school that you and your child would like, including accompanying you to visit a school if that would be helpful